icecr4ck/re-dojo/content/post/2022-11-13-FlareOn-9-part-3.md

 ### First look

-When the executable is opened in dnSpy, we quickly understand that something is wrong.
+When the executable is opened in dnSpy, we quickly understand that something is wrong as some methods cannot be decompiled.

 {{< figure src="/images/flareon9/Challenge_8_main_function.png" >}}